Proper affine actions in non-swinging representations: Dynamics of maps of type

-\end{definition} \begin{remark}~ \begin{enumerate} \item It is tempting to try to define an "affine Jordan decomposition": to wit, any affine map~$g \in G \ltimes V$ may be written as~$g = \tau_v g_h g_e g_u$ with $g_h$ (resp. $g_e$, $g_u$) conjugate in~$G \ltimes V$ to an element of~$A$ (resp. of~$K$, of~$N^+$) and $v$~some element of~$V$.
+\end{definition} \needspace{\baselineskip} \begin{remark}~ \begin{enumerate} \item It is tempting to try to define an ``affine Jordan decomposition'', by observing that any affine map~$g \in G \ltimes V$ may be written as~$g = \tau_v g_h g_e g_u$, with $g_h$ (resp. $g_e$, $g_u$) conjugate in~$G \ltimes V$ to an element of~$A$ (resp. of~$K$, of~$N^+$) and~$v$~some element of~$V$.
 Unfortunately, we can neither require that $\tau_v$~commute with the other three factors, nor (as erroneously claimed in the author's previous paper~\cite{Smi14}) determine~$v$ in a unique fashion.
 The trouble comes from unipotent elements; to understand the problem, examine the affine transformation

 So we must be a little more careful; see the proof of Proposition~\ref{Asubge_is_ampa} for a more detailed study of conjugacy classes in~$G \ltimes V$. \item We do not extend similarly the Cartan projection to~$G \ltimes V$, for the following reason.
 While eigenvalues of an element of~$G \ltimes V$ depend only on the eigenvalues of its linear part, the same statement does not hold for its singular values. \end{enumerate} \end{remark}